mark-watson/Clojure-AI-Book/manuscript/kgn.md

       "select * { ?s ?p ?o } limit 10")))
 ~~~~~~~~

-The next source file **sparql_utils.clj** contains one function that loads a SPARQL template file and performs variable substitutions for a map:
+The next source file **sparql_utils.clj** contains one function that loads a SPARQL template file and performs variable substitutions from a map:

 {lang="clojure",linenos=on}
 ~~~~~~~~
 (ns knowledge-graph-navigator-clj.sparql-utils)

 (defn sparql_template
-  "open SPARQL template file and perform variable substitutions" [template-fpath substitution-map]
+  "open SPARQL template file and perform variable substitutions"
+  [template-fpath substitution-map]
   (let [template-as-string (slurp template-fpath)]
     (clojure.string/replace
       template-as-string
       (re-pattern
-        ; create a regex pattern of quoted replacements separated by |:
+        ; create a regex pattern of quoted replacements ; separated by |
-        ; code derived from a stackoverflow example by user bmillare (apply
+        ; this code is derived from a stackoverflow
+        ; example by user bmillare
+        (apply
           str
           (interpose